JenifferSu/Foodie-Map/README.md

 - 🎯 **Personalized Discovery:** Use tailored filters to find the perfect restaurant.

-- 🍽️ **Detailed Menus:** Access menus with user reviews and likes to make informed choices.
+- 🍽️ **Detailed Menus:** Access detailed menus of each restaurant to make informed choices.

 - 🗺️ **Google Maps Integration:** Locate restaurants and bazaars with precision.